-At NeuroEquilibrium, we have designed advanced testing and treatment equipment to diagnose and treat tinnitus.
+At NeuroEquilibrium™, we have designed advanced testing and treatment equipment to diagnose and treat tinnitus.

-Otologists, neurotologists, otolaryngologists, and audiologists are the experts in this field who diagnose tinnitus and its severity through various physical and behavioral tests to check your hearing ability.
+Otologists, neurotologists, otolaryngologists, and audiologists are the experts in this field who diagnose tinnitus and its severity through various physical and behavioural tests to check your hearing ability.

-Andiometry– To assess the hearing of the patient.
-If there is hearing loss – the type of hearing loss and its severity is gauged.
+To assess the hearing of the patient.
+If there is a hearing loss – the type of hearing loss and its severity is gauged.

-Tinnitus Matching – Sounds with different pitches are played to the patients and are asked to select the close one in the set that resembles the sound they experience in the ear.
-The recognition of a pitch that is closely similar to the one that the patient hears in his ear helps the doctors understand the frequency level of the tinnitus in the patient.
+Sounds with different pitches are played to the patients and are asked to select the close one in the set that resembles the sound they experience in the ear.
+The recognition of a pitch that is closely similar to the one that the patient hears in his ear helps the doctors understand the frequency level of tinnitus in the patient.

-Loudness Match Test – The patient is asked to match the intensity of sound he hears in his ear.
-The test aids the doctors in understanding the range of the sound of the tinnitus in a patient.
+The patient is asked to match the intensity of sound they hear in their ear.
+The test aids the doctors in understanding the range of the sound of tinnitus in a patient.

 It is important to try to ascertain the underlying cause of tinnitus.

-Medications to treat tinnitus- Patients are advised to stay in a sound rich environment.
+Patients are advised to stay in a sound-rich environment.

-Masking devices – Also called as noise suppression devices, these are similar to a hearing aids.
+Also called as noise suppression devices these devices are similar to hearing aids.
 This device plays an added sound to distract the patient from focussing on ringing sound caused by tinnitus.
 The doctor sets the frequency of the instrument after loudness and pitch matching tests so that the pitch in the device matches that of a perceived sound of the tinnitus experienced by the patient.

 This treatment is very effective in treating tinnitus and takes around a year or two to show results.

-Cognitive Therapy – An intensive counseling of the patients along with the use of a masking device and medications has proved to be very beneficial in treating tinnitus in the patients.
+An intensive counselling of the patients along with the use of a masking device and medications has proved to be very beneficial in treating tinnitus in the patients.

-White noise generating machines – The patient can be advised to play a background music of falling rain, the sound of the sea, river or similar kind of sounds to keep herself distracted from the noises in the ear.
+The patient can be advised to play background music of falling rain, the sound of the sea, river or similar kind of sounds to keep themselves distracted from the noises in the ear.

 What else can you do to handle tinnitus better?

-- Play soft music – If your tinnitus is too bothering, playing a soft music at the backdrop will help you immensely.
+If your tinnitus is too bothersome, playing soft music at the backdrop will help you immensely.
 It distracts you from focussing on tinnitus and help you concentrate on your daily activities.

-- Guard your ears – If you are in a noisy place (concerts/pubs) or doing work that generates noise (using power drilling tools/factories/vacuum cleaners that make a loud noise); wear earplugs or cover your ears.
+If you are in a noisy place (concerts/pubs) or doing work that generates noise (using power drilling tools/factories/vacuum cleaners that make a loud noise); wear earplugs or cover your ears.